Manas epic

 The Manas epic or legend is Kyrgyzstan‘s most significant cultural treasure and one of the world’s largest collections of spoken poems.
 The oral epic of Manas has even been included on the UNESCO Cultural Heritage list.
 According to the epic, Manas is a 10th-century legendary hero of the Kyrgyz people, who value him as their sacred ancient forefather.
 The Manas legend goes to the heart of their spiritual identity and is a symbol of their nationalism and culture.
 Manas epic has actually the most verses of any known epic but is not the longest one as the verses are short.

 Manas epic is a long, complex cycle of legends associated with the achievements of a heroic Batyr (khan or tribal leader).
 He is believed to have all the powerful qualities that are ideally associated with the Kyrgyz character.
 With half a million lines of poetry, it is 20 times longer than the more known Homer’s Odyssey and The Iliad combined.
 Being an oral tradition, it is a wonder that the legend has survived for centuries without being written down and “Manaschi” (Oral speaker of the Manas related tales) have always been admired for their improvisation skills while presenting the tales of Manas.
+You can see Manaschi in action during some of our Kyrgyzstan Tours and Central Asia Tours.

 The full version of the Manas is comprised of seven volumes (Eight in Chinese version), with the first being about Manas himself and the other six being about his descendants.
 The first three volumes: The stories of Manas, his son Semetey and his grandson Seytek are regarded as the Great Kyrgyz Epic Trilogy.
 The epic topic describes how several generations of King “Manas” descendants unified all the Kyrgyz tribes together to defend against invasions from other groups.